 Data Mining and Machine Learning (Proctored course)

 This course presents an introduction to current concepts in machine learning, knowledge discovery, and data mining.
 Approaches to the analysis of learning algorithm performance will also be discussed and applied.
-Course Code: CCS 4407 Prerequisites: CCS 3440 May be Taken Concurrently With: CCS 4408 Credits: 3

 Artificial Intelligence (Proctored course)